scp756-221/course-site/docs/a7/page.md

 ## Part 2:  Add Other Dev's changes

 You've made your changes and successfully pushed them to the central repository.
 Now it's time to make Other Dev's changes.
 Recall that Other Dev was asked to extend the *existing* API calls.
 Of course, in actual practice, Other Dev would do the following steps, not you, but for purposes of this assignment we ask you to do them.
+To simulate Other Dev working independently from you, you will now create a branch and make the change within that.

 ### Roll the repository back to before your commit

-We start with one step that might seem odd: We are going to "roll back time" in your local repository to before you made your last changes.
-This is where Other Dev would start, without your changes, working in parallel with you.
+We start with one step that might seem odd: We are going to "time travel back" in your local repository to before you made your last changes.
+This is where Other Dev would have started--without your changes.

-We achieve this rollback by checking out the commit before our last change, denoted by `HEAD~`:
+We achieve this rollback by jumping to the commit _before_ our last change, denoted by `HEAD~`.
+(The expresssion `HEAD~` above is known as tree-ish.
+Refer to this [post](https://stackoverflow.com/questions/4044368/what-does-tree-ish-mean-in-git) for details.)

 ~~~bash
 /home/k8s/ci/v1.1 # git checkout HEAD~
 ~~~

-If you do an `ls`, you will see that the files are back to their version before your changes.
-For example, there once again is a file named, `a7_music.py`, which you renamed in your last change.
+If you do an `ls`, note the files are as they were before your changes.
+For example, there is once again the file `a7_music.py`.
+As well `music.py` is the same as before.

 ### Start a fresh branch named `other_dev`

-You're going to make Other Dev's changes in a new branch, starting at this commit.
-Name that new branch, `other_dev`:
+Now create the branch and make Other Dev's changes there.

 ~~~bash
 /home/k8s/ci/v1.1 # git checkout -b other_dev